sjrusso8/csv-diff/README.md

 Tool for viewing the difference between two CSV, TSV or JSON files.
 See [Generating a commit log for San Francisco’s official list of trees](https://simonwillison.net/2019/Mar/13/tree-history/) (and the [sf-tree-history repo commit log](https://github.com/simonw/sf-tree-history/commits)) for background information on this project.

+### Additions

+Leveraging the output of `diff`, a few new functions were created to convert the changes into SQL statements.

+The function `diff_to_sql` takes the `diff` dictionary, the table name, and the primary key for the table.

 ## Installation

     pip install csv-diff